 On the other hand, some parents will prefer the more traditional arrangement with one of them being the “primary carer” and the other having contact with the child, especially if work commitments dictate or new accommodation doesn’t provide the space.
 Every family is different.

-If you are unsure which option is best for you, our Family Law Solicitors can advise you on how to approach this discussion and what would be considered “reasonable” according to your situation.
+If you are unsure which option is best for you, our Family and Child Law Solicitors can advise you on how to approach this discussion and what would be considered “reasonable” according to your situation.

 You Have a Plan - What’s Next?

 The Court has a “No Order” principle in relation to child arrangements and doesn’t want to be involved unless you require judicial help.
 You have autonomy within the confines of the law to parent.

 This means that you can simply agree the child arrangements verbally or in writing, formally or informally.
 Sometimes, it’s a “suck it and see” process.
 But a written arrangement can make it easier as you can refer to what was agreed if there are any misunderstandings.

 Any informal arrangements you make with the other parent remain “unenforceable” outside of a Court Order.
 This means that if one of you stops honouring the arrangement, there will be no legal consequences for breaching it.